rmt21/JavaAPA102-LED-Strip-and-Visualisation/README.md

 Apa102 and raspi should really be powered seperately due to power draw and apa102 strip ideally should be connected via a 74AHCT125 level shifter, so that the led chips get the commands in 5v.

-Server will expect JSON format and along with specific commnds, these can be seen via looking at the code.
+Server will expect JSON format and along with specific commands, these can be seen via looking at the code.
 I currently control this via a android application I have written, as I have these strips doted around my house.